venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 The data is spread across the median, so we can assume we’re working with normal distribution.
 This means that approximately 68% of the data lies at 1 standard deviation from the mean.
 So, around 32% of the data is unaffected.

+The dropout will randomly mute some neurons in the neural network.
+At each training stage, individual nodes are either dropped out of the net

 ### How would you prevent a neural network from overfitting?
+How does Dropout prevent overfitting?

+Dropout is a technique to regularize in neural networks.
+When we drop certain nodes out, these units are not considered during a particular forward or backward pass in a network.

+Dropout forces a neural network to learn more robust features that are useful in conjunction with many different random subsets of the other neurons.
+It will make the weights spread over the input features instead of focusing on just some features.

 ### Explain how to apply drop-out.
 Does it differ for train and test?